-To place an order on Digifabster, users first need to create an account and upload the design or CAD file for the part or product they want to have manufactured.
+To place an order on Digifabster, users first need to create an account and upload their 3D model for the part or product they want to have manufactured.
 They can then select the manufacturing process and material they want to use, specify any additional requirements or preferences, and submit the order.
 The platform will provide a quote for the order, which the user can review and accept.
-Once the order is placed, the manufacturer will produce the part or product and deliver it to the user according to the agreed upon timeline.
+Once the order is placed, the manufacturer will produce the part or product and deliver it to the user according to the agreed-upon timeline.

-There are 3 main cases to use the Digifabster platform.
+There are 3 main cases to use the Digifabster platform, illustrated in the schematic below.

 To place an order on Digifabster, the user will need to follow these steps: